Hallow, Worcestershire: Prehistory

-There is evidence of human presence from the paleolithic period, roughly 700,000-500,000 years ago.
+There is evidence of human presence from the Paleolithic period, roughly 700,000-500,000 years ago.
 Flint axe heads were found near Hallow in the 1970s.

 Toponym

+The name Hallow derives from the Old English halhhaga meaning 'nook of land by a hedge'.

 In the 9th century the toponym was recorded as Halhegan, Heallingan and Halnegan.
 In the 11th century it was recorded as Halhegan and Hallhagan, while in the 13th century it was Hallawe, Hallaye or Hallag.

 Manor

 The earliest record of the manor of Hallow is from AD 816, during the reign of Coenwulf of Mercia, when Hallow evidently belonged to Worcester Cathedral, and by the 10th century Hallow belonged to the Benedictine priory attached to the cathedral.
 After the Dissolution of the Monasteries around 1540 the cathedral retained Hallow, and in 1913 the manor was vested in the Ecclesiastical Commissioners.

-By the middle of the 11th century Worcester Priory had fishponds at Hallow and in 1256 permission was granted for a warren as well.
+By the middle of the 11th century, Worcester Priory had fishponds at Hallow and in 1256 permission was granted for a warren as well.
 Both were still in use in 1346.

-The Domesday Book records that in 1086 Hallow had two mills for grinding grain: presumably watermills on the River Severn.
+The Domesday Book of 1086 records that Hallow had two mills for grinding grain; presumably watermills on the River Severn.
 Hallow Mill was still in use in 1913.

-Queen Elizabeth came to hunt deer with bow and arrow at Hallow Park on 18 August 1575.
+Queen Elizabeth I came to hunt deer with bow and arrow at Hallow Park on 18 August 1575.
+She was said to have praised the "dainty situation" of the manor house, on high ground and perfumed by mint.
+In October 1576, she granted John Habington of Hindlip and his wife Dorothy a lease of the manor of Hallow in return for supplying flour to bake manchet bread whenever she returned to Worcestershire.